Gazing for long stretches at computer or digital screens is a frequent eyestrain culprit. Find out how to relieve — and prevent — this common problem.

 Eyestrain is a common condition that occurs when your eyes get tired from intense use, such as while driving long distances or staring at computer screens and other digital devices.

 Eyestrain can be annoying.
-But it usually isn't serious and goes away once you rest your eyes or take other steps to reduce your eye discomfort.
-In some cases, signs and symptoms of eyestrain can indicate an underlying eye condition that needs treatment.
+But it usually isn't serious, and it goes away once you rest your eyes or take other steps to reduce your eye discomfort.
+In some cases, symptoms of eyestrain can indicate an underlying eye condition that needs treatment.

-See your doctor if self-care steps don't relieve your eyestrain.
+See an eye specialist if self-care steps don't relieve your eyestrain.

 Common causes of eyestrain include:

 Driving long distances and doing other activities involving focusing for a long time

 Having an underlying eye problem, such as dry eyes or uncorrected vision, called refractive error

 Being exposed to dry moving air from a fan, a heating system or an air-conditioning system